romario-agc/Darwin/README.md

 ## How it works

-This backend is relatively simple
+This backend is relatively simple, build with [NodeJS](https://nodejs.org/en/), the sever runs on the [ExpressJS](http://expressjs.com/) framework.
+The front end uses [angular 1](https://angularjs.org/).

+The data is obtained using [Reddit's Api](https://www.reddit.com/dev/api/).

+The site is also attached to a [MongoDB](https://www.mongodb.com/) Database and hosted on [Heroku](https://www.heroku.com/home).